tAnother/m5/docs/README.md

 ## The Core MapReduce Abstractions

 The MapReduce model is simple and inherently parallel, thus automating scale-out to many computing nodes.
-At a high level, MapReduce works by breaking processing into two phases: a Map phase and a Reduce phase.
+At a high level, MapReduce works by breaking processing into two phases: a Map phase and a Reduce phase[^1].
 Each phase takes as input and produces as output key-value pairs.
 The programmer specifies two functions to be used by these two phases, and optionally a few more functions used by other optional phases, and starts the computation.

+[^1]: To distinguish between confusing names, we use the terms (1) Map and Reduce to talk about the phases of the MapReduce computation, (2) setMap and setReduce for the higher-order system-provided functions that take as inputs user-provided functions f, (3) mapper and reducer for the user-provided functions—named mapper and reducer, often followed by a number, in the handout examples—and (4) map and reduce for the JavaScript functions mentioned earlier.

 Here is how a MapReduce computation looks in our environment.